30DaysOf/Svelte/README.md

 ## Content Objectives

-1. Capture daily progress in markdown notes under `website/docs`
+1. Capture daily progress in markdown notes under `docs`
 2. Capture exercises in code under `codelabs/`
 3. Once complete, organize into lessons with #30Days roadmaps.

 ## Website

-I initially planned to use [Docusaurus 2](https://docusaurus.io) which I am familiar with.
-But instead, I am going to use [Astro Paper](https://github.com/satnaing/astro-paper#readme) which is lightweight and accessibility-friendly.
-Astro supports [Svelte components](https://docs.astro.build/en/core-concepts/framework-components/) so we can explore Svelte integration with the hosted documents later.

----
+For now, notes are collected in the `docs/XXX/index.md` file where xxx is the lesson or exercise unit.